markrcote/jot/README.md

     'valid': True, 'payload': {u'status': u'ready'}}

-An invalid key, or a key id not being found in the key dictionary, will flip the 'valid' parameter to False:
+An invalid key, or a key id not being found in the key dictionary, will flip the 'valid' attribute to False:

     >>> jwt.decode(msg, signers=[jwt.jws.HmacSha(bits=256, keydict={'client1':
     'notverysecret', 'client2': 'evensecreter'})])